drsteinkauz/drsteinkauz.github.io/_publications/tgrl.md

 At the same time, this network of tensile and compressive elements naturally forms a graph.
 Such a structural property makes tensegrity systems particularly suitable for graph-based learning architectures.

-Therefore, this work adopts a morphology-aware policy using a Graph Neural Network (GNN) that mirrors the robot’s physical topology.
-By aligning the control policy with the robot’s inherent graph structure, the agent can learn coordinated behaviors that respect the underlying physics of tension and coupling.
+Therefore, this work adopts a morphology-aware policy using a Graph Neural Network (GNN) that mirrors the robot's physical topology.
+By aligning the control policy with the robot's inherent graph structure, the agent can learn coordinated behaviors that respect the underlying physics of tension and coupling.

 ![Morphology-aware GNN policy for tensegrity locomotion](/images/tgrl_teaser.jpg) *Figure 1: Morphology-aware graph reinforcement learning for tensegrity locomotion.
-The robot’s states (end-cap positions and velocities) are encoded as node features in a graph-based policy, which propagates information along the robot’s structural connections.
+The robot's states (end-cap positions and velocities) are encoded as node features in a graph-based policy, which propagates information along the robot's structural connections.
 The network outputs tendon length commands to actuate the tensegrity robot to roll forward in physical experiments.*

 ## Methodology